 Do not Micromanage

-The reason freelancers work for themselves is because they are independent and love their autonomy.
-The last thing they want is a client micromanaging them while they are trying to balance other client and life responsibilities.
+The reason freelancers work for themselves is that they are independent and love their autonomy.
+The last thing they want is a client micromanaging them while they are trying to balance other clients and life responsibilities.
+For instance, if you would like to include booking features such as those offered by reputed companies like GoSite and similar ones, you can inform the freelancers you hired of your requirements.
+Just make sure not to overburden them.
 If you are working with a well-known freelancer, then let them do what they know.
-They will product great work and you can always provide feedback when they show up with a draft of whatever you are working on.
+They will produce great work and you can always provide feedback when they show up with a draft of whatever you are working on.
 A flexible approach will benefit both parties the most.
-Allowing the freelancer to do what they do best will let them bring the right mindset to their work.
+Allowing freelancers to do what they do best will let them bring the right mindset to their work.

 In conclusion, the working relationship a small business has with its freelancers is critical to business success.
 Because of the value freelancers bring to new businesses, building a positive working relationship is important.
 So long as you accurately communicate what you want, be ready to make suggestions and let them do what they are good at you will find a lot of success with managing freelancers.
 As freelancers work for themselves, they will be able to provide a competitive price for their services.
 Freelancers often have to charge slightly higher rates as it’s normally just them working, so it can be time-consuming.
 Of course, they still have to file taxes as well, so they need enough money to live off after tax.
 Some freelancers have been known to use companies like H&R Block before now to help them with their taxes.
 Raise even has some promo codes that freelancers could use to get some money off.
 Hopefully, that will give freelancers some help as tax preparation can be time-consuming.